 Common questions about attractions and activities in Paris.

-Where can I see the best night views in Paris?
+Where are the best Paris night views and sunset spots?

-What scams should I watch for in Paris?
+What scams or rip-offs should I watch for in Paris?

 More on Paris